oracle-livelabs/analytics-ai/data-flows-a-week/data-flow-filter-products/filter-products.md

 ### Objectives

 In this lab, you will:
-* Create a data flow to filter out null product values
-* Create a branch to create two output datasets
+* Create a data flow with two output datasets to be stored in an ADW

 ### Prerequisites